John Russell Taylor

-Personal
+Background

-Taylor was born in Dover, the son of Arthur Russell and Kathleen Mary (Picker) Taylor and now lives in London and West Wales.
+Taylor was born in Dover, England, on 19 June 1935, the son of Arthur Russell and Kathleen Mary (Picker) Taylor.
 He attended Dover Grammar School, took a double first in English at Jesus College, Cambridge, and studied Art Nouveau book illustration at the Courtauld Institute of Art.
-In 2006, he entered a Civil Partnership with his longtime companion, the artist and photographer Ying Yeung Li.
+In 2006, he entered a civil partnership with his longtime companion, the artist and photographer Ying Yeung Li.
+They had homes in London and Wales.
+Taylor died on 18 August 2025, at the age of 90.

 Career

-In the 1960s Taylor wrote on cinema for Sight and Sound and the Monthly Film Bulletin, on the theatre in Plays and Players, on television for The Listener and the Times Educational Supplement, and on the arts for The Times Literary Supplement.
+In the 1960s, Taylor wrote on cinema for Sight and Sound and the Monthly Film Bulletin, on the theatre in Plays and Players, on television for The Listener and the Times Educational Supplement, and on the arts for The Times Literary Supplement.
 From the late 1950s, he began writing anonymously on television and theatre for The Times, and by 1962 he had become the paper's film critic, initially anonymous but later named after the paper abandoned its anonymity rule in January 1967 when William Rees-Mogg became editor.

-During this era, he wrote books including Anger and After: A Guide to the New British Drama (1962), titled The Angry Theatre in the USA; revised and expanded and published in paperback (1969); Anatomy of a Television Play (1962), concerning the Armchair Theatre productions Afternoon of a Nymph and The Rose Affair; Cinema Eye, Cinema Ear: Some Key Film-Makers of the Sixties (1964); and The Art Nouveau Book in Britain (1966).
+During this era, Taylor wrote books including Anger and After: A Guide to the New British Drama (1962), titled The Angry Theatre in the USA; revised and expanded and published in paperback (1969); Anatomy of a Television Play (1962), concerning the Armchair Theatre productions Afternoon of a Nymph and The Rose Affair; Cinema Eye, Cinema Ear: Some Key Film-Makers of the Sixties (1964); and The Art Nouveau Book in Britain (1966).
 Subsequently, he wrote The Penguin Dictionary of the Theatre (1966), The Rise and Fall of the Well-Made Play (1967), The Art Dealers (1969) and The Hollywood Musical (1971), as well as British Council monographs on Harold Pinter, Peter Shaffer and David Storey.
 He also edited the film criticism of Graham Greene in The Pleasure Dome (1972, called Graham Greene on Film in the USA).

-In 1969, he was a member of the jury at the 19th Berlin International Film Festival, and was later frequently on the juries at other festivals, including Delhi, Venice, Kraków, Cork, Istanbul, Troja, Parnu, Rio de Janeiro, Montreal and, several times, the Chicago International Film Festival.
+In 1969, Taylor was a member of the jury at the 19th Berlin International Film Festival, and was later frequently on the juries at other festivals, including Delhi, Venice, Kraków, Cork, Istanbul, Troja, Parnu, Rio de Janeiro, Montreal and, several times, the Chicago International Film Festival.